And how some researchers are starting to get things right (2022 update)

 And maybe a more scientific way of looking at any sort of biological or neurological difference is to either simply report the facts, without imposing value judgments or pejorative phrasing.
 A good scientist considers all possibilities.

 This study produced useful data.
-It supports our view that dyslexia is the result of brain differences that are much more than simply a difference in the way the brain processes written material.
-It also may provide evidence as to how or why the Davis Orientation Counseling tools work, in enabling the person to exercise control over mental focusing and perceptual awareness.
+It supported our view that dyslexia is the result of brain differences that are much more than simply a difference in the way the brain processes written material.
+It also added to the body of evidence as to how or why the Davis Orientation Counseling tools work, by enabling the person to exercise better control over mental focusing and perceptual awareness.

-But characterizing a difference as a dysfunction undermines the value of the work.
-It reveals an inherent research bias.
-It also suggests that the researchers are looking for ways to suppress a natural function rather than understand and encourage the abilities that may be at the root of dyslexic talents for artistry, invention and problem-solving.
+But characterizing a difference as a dysfunction undermined the value of the work.
+It revealed an inherent research bias.
+It also suggested that the researchers were looking for ways to suppress a natural function rather than understand and encourage abilities that could be at the root of dyslexic talents for artistry, invention, and problem-solving.